Gnirt/Gnirt/README.md

 ## Personal Quirks:

-- My phone doesn't have a data plan.
+- My phone do~esn't~ have a data plan since 2025 🎉.
 My manager's number is set as a favorite and will ring even when my phone is on silent.
 Call me in case of emergencies.
 - I appreciate both work and social interactions.
 If I ever joke inappropriately or need to pause my work for a meeting, please let me know.
 - My most productive time is in the morning, right after coffee.
 I usually wake up and go to bed early.
-Twice a week, I take a 2-hour lunch break for physical training, which is important to me.
+Sometimes, I might take up to 2-hours lunch break for physical training, I tend to prioritize health and go for long marathon over short sprint in my life.
 - My relaxed demeanor may come across as nonchalance.
 If this bothers you, please let me know, as I am committed to giving my best and supporting my team.
 - I take ownership of my tasks and will follow up as needed.
 If I require assistance, face delays, or complete a task, I will communicate this to you.
 - I value time and tend to be concise in verbal communication, assuming people will ask for more information if needed.
 If you prefer more detail, please let me know.
 In written communication, I aim for clarity and simplicity to minimize confusion and save time.

 Thank you for your attention (The most important ressource).
 For feedback or just to say hello, please email me at philippetring at gmail dot com.